-GSR subventions will be directly deposited into the student’s account after completion of the relevant global experience and during the term in which it was completed.
+GSR subventions will be entered into the student’s financial aid record during the term in which it was completed.
 SOM makes every effort to process the awards as soon as possible.
 If there is a balance due on a student account, the student must pay the remaining balance on the term bill before funds are posted.
-Funds will be released to the student’s account after the program completion.
 The quickest way to receive funds from a student account is by direct deposit to a personal U.S. bank account.
 Students should not wait for the funds to be disbursed before making their travel arrangements; airline tickets should be purchased soon after admission to a course to get the best possible price.

 Tuition Rebate and Refund Policy